sezelt/empad2/README.md

 ## Usage
 Loading an EMPAD2 dataset requires two `.raw` files, one for the background, and one for the experiment, plus a number of calibration files.

+At the moment, the calibration files for the one existing sensor are packaged with the repo and do not need to be explicitly loaded.
+This may change in the future.
-First, load the calibration files by specifying the location:
+~~First, load the calibration files by specifying the location:~~
 ```python
 import empad2